zoeurl/zoedowney.github.io/_posts/2023-07-25-breakfast-at-tiffanys.md

 image-alt-text: "Audrey Hepburn, as Holly Golightly, looks back over her shoulder towards us.
 She is wearing an orange dressing gown and purple earplugs with fringe dangling from them."
 ---

 There is a surreality to watching an older, classic movie.
 Witnessed is a segment of life shelved away from the stream of time. _Breakfast at Tiffany’s_ is a picture tethered to a specific stylish moment.
-It’s a well-worn admission but I’m a sucker for 60s steez — especially in a New York setting.
+It’s a well-worn admission but I’m a sucker for 60s steez — especially in a mid-century New York setting.

 Writer Paul Varjak (George Peppard) meets socialite Holly ‘Golightly’ (Audrey Hepburn) when he moves into her building in the Upper East Side.
 Paul asks to use the telephone; she obliges but realises she’s late for an engagement.
 Holly pins her hair and dabs eyelashes while sending Paul on a quest for missing ‘alligator’ shoes.
 He gently detangles the mystery of Holly’s morning rush like a daytime TV detective unpacking a murder.
 Mid-chaos her cat — ‘Cat’ — jumps onto his shoulders.
 She fondly nicknames her new neighbour ‘Fred’ after her similar-looking brother.
 It’s a charming interaction that waters the seed of their soon-to-be friendship.